-Planning for the 43rd running of the Bank of America Chicago Marathon is underway with the goal of returning to the streets of Chicago on Sunday, October 10, 2021.
+The 43rd running of the Bank of America Chicago Marathon is scheduled to return to the streets of Chicago on Sunday, October 10, 2021.

 Event organizers are working closely with the City of Chicago, including the Chicago Department of Public Health, to safely produce a race weekend experience for event attendees and the Chicago community.
-Preparations for the October 2021 race will align with Chicago’s re-opening framework, including strict adherence to local and state coronavirus guidelines.
+Preparations for the October 2021 race will align with local and state coronavirus guidelines.

-The 2021 Bank of America Chicago Marathon guaranteed and non-guaranteed entry application window closed at 2 p.m.
-(Central Time) on Thursday, February 18, 2021.
-Individuals who are interested in participating in the 2021 Chicago Marathon can secure an entry through one of the limited guaranteed entry opportunities still available.
+Individuals who are interested in participating in the 2021 Bank of America Chicago Marathon can still secure an entry with an official charity or international tour group partner.
 In order to gain access to an available guaranteed entry, applicants must agree to the terms of the entry or qualify for the entry.

 - Charity teams